jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

 (10) A road declared to be a State highway under section 11 of the National Roads Act 1953 or section 60 of the Government Roading Powers Act 1989 (formerly known as the Transit New Zealand Act 1989), and having that status under either Act immediately before the commencement of this section, is to be treated as having been declared to be a State highway under this section.

 ### 104 Government Superannuation Fund
-(1) Despite anything in this Act, a person who, immediately before becoming an employee of the Agency, was a contributor to the Government Superannuation Fund under Part 2 or 2A of the Government Superannuation Fund Act 1956 is, for the purposes of that Act, to be treated as if he or she were employed in the government service so long as the person continues to be an employee of the Agency.
+(1) Despite anything in this Act, a person who, immediately before becoming an employee of the Agency, was a contributor to the Government Superannuation Fund under Part 2 or 2A of the Government Superannuation Fund Act 1956 is, for the purposes of that Act, to be treated as if he or she were employed in the Government service so long as the person continues to be an employee of the Agency.
-(2) The Government Superannuation Fund Act 1956 applies to the person in all respects as if the person's service as an employee of the Agency were government service.
+(2) The Government Superannuation Fund Act 1956 applies to the person in all respects as if the person's service as an employee of the Agency were Government service.
 (3) A person employed by the Agency who ceases to be a contributor to the Government Superannuation Fund is not subsequently entitled to become a contributor.
 (4) For the purposes of applying the Government Superannuation Fund Act 1956, in accordance with subsection (2), controlling authority, in relation to that employee, means the Agency.

-### 104 Applications for grants from Infrastructure Auckland
-[Repealed]

 ### Subpart 2 — Regional transport committees